pelithne/minecraft-on-azure/README.md

 WantedBy=multi-user.target
 ````

 Worth noticing is this line ````ExecStart=/usr/bin/screen -DmS mc-%i /usr/bin/java -Xmx3G -jar minecraft_server.jar nogui```` which tells the server to use 3 Gig of memory as a max.
-I set it to this because the VM we used has 4 Gig RAM available, and I didn't want to push it further (though that is probably possible if needed).
+I set it to this because the VM has 4 Gig RAM available, and I didn't want to push it further (though that is probably possible if needed).

 Finally, to make CPU requirements lower, its a good idea to lower the view-distance to perhaps 7 (from default which is 10).
 To do that, you can run this command: